Rufous-breasted hermit: Food and feeding

-G. hirsuta has very discriminating feeding habits.
+G. hirsutus has very discriminating feeding habits.
 It will only visit flowers whose corolla length and curvature precisely matches that of its bill, while most other hummingbirds are far more flexible.
 Thus, its foodplants are found across almost the entire diversity of angiosperms.
 Very popular with this bird are Zingiberales, such as Costus scaber (Costaceae), or Heliconia standleyi and Heliconia stricta (Heliconiaceae).
 Other well-liked foodplants of this hummingbird include Gentianales like Duroia hirsuta, Palicourea lasiantha, Psychotria bahiensis and Psychotria platypoda (Rubiaceae), Lamiales such as Sanchezia peruviana (Acanthaceae) or Drymonia semicordata (Gesneriaceae), and Myrtales like Cuphea melvilla (Lythraceae).
 Even congeneric plants with flowers of slightly different length and curvature are avoided on the other hand.

 Given the difference in bill curvature between males and females, it seems likely that the sexes avoid competing for the same food resource by visiting different plants, but there has been little in-depth study.
 Whether there has been any coevolution between the hairy hermit and its foodplants is more difficult to determine, but if anything, it seems to be less widespread than it could be presumed.
 Most plants visited by this hummingbird are also pollinated by less discriminating species.
 But for some (such as Cuphea melvilla, Psychotria bahiensis and P. platypoda) the hairy hermit seems to be a pollinator of crucial importance, indicating that - though less often than the characteristic bill shape suggests - strong mutualisms between this bird and some of its foodplants do indeed exist.

 Breeding

 The female rufous-breasted hermit lays two eggs in a small cup nest with a tail, made of rootlets and attached to the underside of a palm, fern or Heliconia leaf one or two meters (3–6 ft) above ground or so.
+The eggs are always two - never more nor less.
+The weight of each is 0.3 grammes.
+They both fit inside a male wedding ring, as documented by photographer Jan Lindblad.
 The nests are often near a stream, waterfall or roadside, and are surprisingly easy to find.
 Incubation is 17 days with 23 more to fledging, and this species may nest up to four times in a season.
 The male of this aggressive and inquisitive hummingbird helps to build and defend the nest, but does not incubate the eggs.
 At least regionally (e.g. in Colombia), the species breeds all year.